ZichenFrankFu/Backside_of_the_Moon/README.md

 ![ending_moonbase](https://github.com/user-attachments/assets/f4544315-4f40-4cea-9455-de28674ff385)

 *Contribution*
-Annie Xian: Scene Switching, Bag check updates, Collision check with monsters, Ending triggering, Oto chasing, Terrain construction
+Annie Xian: Scene Switching, Bag check updates, Collision check with monsters, Ending triggering, Oto chasing, Terrain construction (Water, Sky, Filters, etc), Particle Effects

 Frank Fu: Monkey chasing, Scene Switching, Pick-up function, Notification texts, Bag check, Position check with the teleport gate, User input

 Tina Shen: Musics and music implements, UI icons, Ending images, Start screen, text displays, interactive sounds

+All team members contributed to finding free assets to use, implementing physics effects.
+Annie and Frank collaborated on scene switching.

+Description of Collaboration: Usually, 1 team member starts out implementing an aspect of the game (E.g., physics).
+If they encountered a bug / failed to implement, other team members will join and attempt to debug separately.
+If the problem is still not solved, we either do voice call or meet in person somewhere to implement the function / debug it together.

 *Open Source Model Reference*
 Classroom Scene: https://sketchfab.com/3d-models/anime-class-room-4faa1d57304d446995bc3a01af763239